bag-xml/XMLKeychain/README.md

         NSLog(@"Auth Check Success");
 ```

-Do keep in mind however for this keychain access library to work, you need to add a few things into your application delegate file.
+Do keep in mind however for this keychain access library to work, you may need to add a few things into your application delegate file.

 import
 ```